WillDenby/make-python-faster/src/profiling_tools/snakeviz.md

 # 🐲 Snakeviz

-Snakeviz is a browser-based graphical viewer for the output of Python’s cProfile module.
+`Snakeviz` is a browser-based graphical viewer for the output of Python’s `cProfile` module.

 **Usage Example:**

 Install it with: `pip install snakeviz`

-First, generate a profile file using cProfile:
+First, generate a profile file using `cProfile`:

 ```python
 import cProfile
 cProfile.run('example_function()', 'profile_output')
 ```

-Then, visualize it with Snakeviz:
+Then, visualize it with `Snakeviz`:

 ```shell
 snakeviz profile_output